WDLM (AM)

-WDLM (960 AM) is a non-commercial radio station licensed to East Moline, Illinois and serving the Quad Cities area with a Christian radio format.
+WDLM (960 AM) is a non-commercial radio station licensed to East Moline, Illinois, and serving the Quad Cities area with a Christian radio format.
 The station broadcasts at a power of 520 watts during daylight hours and 20 watts during nighttime hours.
-WDLM-AM's studio and transmitter are located on E200th Street in rural Henry County, Illinois just outside Coal Valley.
+WDLM's studio and transmitter are located on E200th Street in rural Henry County, Illinois, just outside Coal Valley.
 Sister station WDLM-FM 89.3 also has its studio at this location.
-Both WDLM-AM and WDLM-FM are O&O's of their parent network, the Moody Radio Network, which is owned by the Moody Bible Institute of Chicago.
+Both WDLM and WDLM-FM are O&O's of their parent network, the Moody Radio Network, which is owned by the Moody Bible Institute of Chicago.
 In 2019, Moody announced it intends to sell the station.